IAmNini/project-2/README.md

 ## The Approach

 As a pair we were both interested in Space-X and their missions to Mars.
-So we decided to make a launch tracker what will show the upcoming launches and the past launches in order to keep track of SpaceX's activities and plans.
+So, we decided to make a launch tracker that will show the upcoming launches and the past launches in order to keep track of SpaceX's activities and plans.

-We decided to use a Open Source REST [API](https://docs.spacexdata.com/?version=latest#5fc4c846-c373-43df-a10a-e9faf80a8b0a) from Space-X that includes images and all the information related to the launches.
-So we could get a description of each particular mission.
+We decided to use an Open Source REST [API](https://docs.spacexdata.com/?version=latest#5fc4c846-c373-43df-a10a-e9faf80a8b0a) from Space-X that includes images and all the information related to the launches.
+This way, we could get a description of each particular mission.

 **The Routes with React Router**

-So we decided to have 4 main components each one with their own Route.
+We decided to have 4 main components each one with their own Route.
 - `/` - as the Home page, so the landing page.
 - `/past` - as the past launches rendered.
 - `/upcoming` - as the upcoming launches to be done.